RealFaviconGenerator/grunt-real-favicon/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+### 0.1.5

+- Documentation update: link to the dedicated Grunt page.

 ### 0.1.4